 - “There’s nothing I can do”

 This is one sentence every customer hates.
-It is a frustrating statement that makes customer wonder why they wasted time on the phone with you.
+It is a frustrating statement that makes customers wonder why they wasted time on the phone with you.
 Of course, there is always an option, including returning the customer’s money.
-Call center rep should focus on problem-solving rather than diverting or putting a customer off.
+The call center rep should focus on problem-solving rather than diverting or putting a customer off.
 Find creative alternatives and innovative solutions to the problems raised by customers.

 Ensure Your Call Center Rep Never Use The Above